C0ltonW/Eugenius-Docker-n8n/README.md

 ## What this project is NOT

 - A hosted SaaS or managed service
-- A Kubernetes or distributed deployment
+- A Kubernetes or distributed platform
-- A production-hardened security platform out of the box
+- A production-hardened security solution
-- A cloud LLM replacement
+- A cloud-based LLM replacement

 ---